IT'S TIME TO GET INVOLVED...

 And join the Cancer Research Society CRS Challenge great adventure!

 Welcome!
-You will find here everything you need to register or support a participant of the 2023 edition of "Lofoten Islands expedition".
+You will find here everything you need to register or support a participant of the 2022 edition of "Trekking in the Chic-Chocs Mountains".

 Duration of the trip